 Tip: If you have such challenging plans, make sure you start from Sydney on time, at least by 4 PM.

 We had hired a property through Airbnb for 10 people.
 The property had 3 bedrooms and 2 bathrooms.
 Due to some miscommunication and for arriving late, we had to sleep in the attic.
 I was not comfortable.
 It was cold and I did not sleep the entire night.

 Tip: If you are booking a property through Airbnb, ensure the whole group has proper sleeping arrangements.

 Of course I was grumpy and irritated in the morning.
 The weather was gloomy and bad.
 It was still pouring heavily.
 One by one, at a slow pace we got ready to leave for the Summit walk.

 We decided to head to the visitor centre and inquire if we could do still the walk because of the weather conditions.
 The verdict was that we do some other easy walk in the Kosciuszko National Park.
-We ended up doing the Waterfall track (refer Appendix section of this post to know the details of the Waterfall track).
+We ended up doing the Waterfall track (refer below to know about the details of the Waterfall track).

 Tip: If it is raining heavily, it is advisable not to do the walk to the Summit.

 In the evening, we all decided to chill out and socialize with other group members.
 Another group member prepared delicious roasted chicken.
 After a lot of drinks, food and dance, we called it a night.